look/query-parser/tutorial/build_a_query_parser.md

 }
 ```

-XXX NEED TO TALK ABOUT FIELDS!
-This example uses `title` hardcoded.
+**XXX** NEED TO TALK ABOUT FIELDS!
+This example uses `title` hard-coded.
 Where'd that come from?

 OK, that was fun, but this is a a roundabout way of generating a simple Elasticsearch query.
 So far, the code could be replaced with a simple `match` query to Elasticsearch.
 But we can build up from here.

 ## Boolean queries: should, must, and must not

-Unlike the boolean logic you may be familar with, Lucene-based systems define three types of boolean clauses: **should**, which means that a clause ought to match, but does not reject documents that don't; **must**, which requires documents match the clause; and **must not**, which requires documents do not match the clause.
+Unlike the boolean logic you may be familiar with, Lucene-based systems define three types of boolean clauses: **should**, which means that a clause ought to match, but does not reject documents that don't; **must**, which requires documents match the clause; and **must not**, which requires documents do not match the clause.
 These correspond to "or", "and", and "not", respectively.

-In a query language, that might look like this: "cat -hat +cradle".
-I like using `+` and `-` for this rather than `AND` and `OR` because I think it looks better and users don't have to worry about dangling clauses (for example, "foo AND").
+In a query language, that might look like this: `cat -hat +cradle`.
+I like using `+` and `-` for this rather than `AND` and `OR` because I think it looks better and users don't have to worry about dangling clauses (for example, `foo AND`).

 To support boolean logic, we'll add a new entity to our parse tree: a clause.
 A clause has an optional operator (`+` or `-`) and a term.